SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 - Right now this works only with 2D single layers.
 I will update for bulk also.
 - You should be fully aware of recent QE and Yambo variables.

 <p style='text-align: justify;'>This is my automatic version 1.0 running script for YAMBO v5.1.
-I have tried to write the flow in a super easy format, so that anyone can run these lengthy and cascaded without losing much time in between consecutive flows.
+I have tried to write the flow in a super easy format, so that anyone can run these lengthy and cascaded between consecutive flows without losing much time in.
 The folder names are compatible also to the yambopy process-flow.
 The script "get_qlist.py" and "elph.sh" are from Yambo tutorials, with additional modifications from my side.</p>

 <p style='text-align: justify;'>There are main two directories (core_files & work_dir) and one file (initialize.sh).
 The directory "work_dir" is the place where all your files and folders will get generated and is the $DIR.
 Core_files contains the various run and variable declaration scripts.